-You are not alone in being exposed to secondhand smoke in your multi-unit dwelling.
-Based on several studies, an estimated 44 percent to 53 percent of multi-unit housing residents that do not allow smoking in their home, have experienced secondhand smoke infiltration in their home from elsewhere in or around the building.
-The steps below can help you if you find yourself facing this difficult situation.
+You are not alone in being exposed to secondhand smoke in your multi multi-unit dwelling.
+Based on several studies, an estimated 44% to 53% of multi multi-unit housing residents that do not allow smoking in their home, have experienced secondhand smoke infiltration in their home from elsewhere in or around the building.2 The steps below can help you if you find yourself facing this difficult situation.